 Sterling slips versus euro; currency markets quiet ahead of ECB meeting

-LONDON, April 22 (Reuters) - Sterling slipped on Thursday, holding below $1.40 before a European Central Bank meeting, as investors weighed up the outlook for an economic recovery from COVID-19 in the UK.
+LONDON, April 22 (Reuters) - Sterling slipped on Thursday in quiet currency market trade ahead of a European Central Bank meeting, while investors weighed up the outlook for an economic recovery from COVID-19 in the UK.

-Currency markets were generally quiet in early London trading, with the dollar holding near seven-week lows and the euro little changed from the previous two session's closing prices.

 After a short squeeze at the start of April, the pound has strengthened against the dollar in recent weeks - a move which Kenneth Broux, FX strategist at Societe Generale said was driven by U.S. Treasury yields coming down from their recent highs, which prompted the dollar to weaken.